rwblokzijl/Msc-thesis-EuroToken/thesis.md

 ---
 title: EuroToken
-subtitle: A Stable Digital Euro Based on TrustChain
+subtitle: A digital extention of the Eurosystem with off-line transfer capapabilities
 date: TODO
 author:
   name: R. W. Blokzijl